By Lisa Larson and Bronwen Tedesco on Jul 26, 2022 1:30:17 PM

 When will the tech catch up to the needs of visually impaired consumers?

-Some websites have descriptions of the images displayed on their listings but many do not.
-There are vague descriptions of kitchens and rooms if lucky, otherwise the accessible tagged images with alt text are mainly banners and company logos that read as “graphic” or “no description available.”
+Some websites have property descriptions of the images displayed on their listings but many do not.
+There are vague property descriptions of kitchens and rooms if lucky, otherwise the accessible tagged images with alt text are mainly banners and company logos that read as “graphic” or “no description available.”
 Many text descriptions are not useful and provide no information about properties, as if to say, “Well, at least we have alt text and are avoiding these lawsuits.”
 Some companies genuinely try, while others just have random bits of useless alt text all over the place not necessarily related to the properties, in no way serving the purpose of alt text.
 Sadly, it appears to a blind person that some companies just want to avoid being sued, or simply just don’t care.
 By not making sincere efforts to ensure that house searching is doable for people who are blind, it also exacerbates the stereotype that all blind people have caregivers, which in many cases is not true.

 When done properly, “Text to speech” screen readers read aloud what is on the screen, allowing users to execute functions with keystrokes such as reading specific sets of text on computer screens, cell phones, iPads and tablets.
 When an application or website is not accessible with a screen reader, it means it is not compatible, no matter how it runs on the device and looks to people with sight.
 If a user cannot carry out functions using a screen reader, it is not accessible!

 The lack of website accessibility is surprising in times when new technology is so readily available.
-I was excited to learn, just last week at the CoreLogic Client Summit there was a session dedicated to computer vision that addressed how Restb.ai can solve the ADA compliance issue by providing photo captions and detailed room type descriptions for MLS's and all their Broker and Agent websites.
+I was excited to learn, just last week at the CoreLogic Client Summit there was a session dedicated to computer vision that addressed how Restb.ai can solve the ADA compliance issue by providing photo captions and detailed property descriptions for MLS's and all their Broker and Agent websites.